HyeoklimKwon/Algorithms/README.md

 # Algorithms
 This rep is for various algorithms to solve problem
-<h1> AND if you wanna see my works, change branch main to master! </h1>
+<h1> AND if you wanna see my works, Please change branch main to master! </h1>

 ![header](https://capsule-render.vercel.app/api?type=slice&color=auto&height=300&section=header&text=Algorithms!!&fontSize=90)